Vaynbaum/great-ideas/README.md

 Backend-the part of the application that allows you to upload photos is written using the Express framework.

 ## How to start
-After downloading the project, you need to install the dependencies In the folders for frontend and for serverUnloadImg
+After downloading the project, you need to install the dependencies.
+You need to write the command while in the frontend, backend/upload-image, backend/db directories

 >npm install

-To run `frontend`, you need to write the command

->npm run dev

-To run `serverUnloadImg`, you need to write the command
+To run, you need to write the command while in the frontend, backend/upload-image, backend/db directories

->npm run server
+>npm run start

 Open your browser at http://localhost:4200/